 As a teenager, he had terrible acne which made him very self-conscious.

 He suffered from a disease called vitiligo, and he also is allergic to to much sunlight.
-That's why he wore sunglasses in public and usually had an umbrella with him. (thanks, Johnny - Geneva, Switzerland, for above 2)
+That's why he wore sunglasses in public and usually had an umbrella with him. (thanks, Johnny - Geneva, Switzerland)

 In 1985, Jackson made perhaps his best financial decision when he bought the publishing rights to most Beatles songs for $47.5 million, using money from the profits of Thriller.
 This ended his friendship with Paul McCartney, who felt betrayed by Jackson.